 Thank you also to the Businesses and property wall owners: Rialto Theatre, City of Tucson Housing and Community Development Department, 5 North 5th Hotel, Café 54, Wig-o-Rama, Century Link and John Wesley Miller

 ABOUT THE TUCSON ARTS BRIGADE MURAL PROGRAM (TMAP)

 Through our innovative design process we bring together youth, elders, long time residents, neighborhood associations, schools, social service providers, community centers and businesses.
-Our public murals follow a fun, inclusive civic engagement and approval process.
-Our curriculum integrates the City of Tucson process for accepting works of art and the TPAC Public Art and Community Design Committee process.
+Our public murals feature an inclusive civic engagement and approval process.
+Our curriculum integrates the City of Tucson process for accepting works of art and the AFSA Public Art and Community Design Committee process.

 Mural Arts Program 1996-2018